 Attorney for Plaintiff Smith Corporation, Inc.

-- If requested, the proposed document should be e-mailed in MS Word or WordPerfect format to the applicable judge.
-See Practice Tip for an example.
+- If requested, the proposed document should be e-mailed to the applicable judge.
+See Practice Tips for an example.

 (d) Return of Unfiled Documents or Correspondence

 The Clerk will not accept for filing any courtesy or information copies of documents or correspondence exchanged between the parties unless they are contemporaneously filed as an exhibit or appendix to a pleading or other document.

 Unless directed by the Court, letters to the Court will not be docketed.
 (See Fed.
 R. App.
 P. 10(a) for guidance about including undocketed correspondence in the official record on appeal.)

 LR 5-10 Request for Conformed Copies

 A party may request the Clerk to conform a copy of any document presented on paper for filing.
 However, the filing party must provide the Clerk with a copy of the document and a postage-paid, addressed return envelope if the copy is to be returned by mail.

 Every order or other Court-issued document filed electronically without the original signature of a judge or Clerk has the same force and effect as if the judge or Clerk had signed a paper copy of the order and it had been entered on the docket in a conventional manner.
 Orders may also be issued as "text only" entries on the docket, without an attached document.

 Practice Tip - Mailing Judgments to Registered Users

 In accordance with Fed.
 R. Civ.
 P. 5(b) and 77(d), the Clerk's Office does not mail a paper copy of electronically filed judgments to Registered Users who have been electronically served.